-There are themes that do not work well with certain plugins.
+Some themes do not work well with certain plugins.
 For instance, the Storefront theme is particularly recommended for WooCommerce.
 But errors may occur when the theme selected is not compatible with the WooCommerce plugin.

 Plugin error and cross-plugin conflict

-Plugins can be faulty in a number of ways, with faults ranging from missing hooks to missing files.
+Plugins can be faulty in several ways, with faults ranging from missing hooks to missing files.
 When that happens, the plugin is bound to cause errors in the system.
 On the other hand, plugins occasionally interfere with one another’s functionality, thus leading to errors.